David Calvert

 • Software Engineer at KOINSLOT Inc., developing educational coding hardware

-• App Developer at Kondra Chemical, building LabView applications for chemical analysis
+• App Developer at Kondra Chemical, building a full LabView application for chemical analysis and hardware control

 • IT Systems Administrator at NC State Physics Department